London's Poverty Profile is divided into five themes:

 Old-age dependency ratio by area over time (2000 - 2030)

-London has a lower old-age dependency ratio than the rest of England; in Inner London in 2018, there were 13 people over the age of 65 for every 100 working-age adults.
-This compares to 21 in Outer London and 31 in the rest of England.
+Both Inner and Outer London have a lower old-age dependency ratio than the rest of England.
+In Inner London in 2020, there were 13.6 people over the age of 65 for every 100 working-age adults.
+This compares to 21.6 in Outer London and 32.1 in the rest of England.

-The dependency ratio reflects the degree to which the working-age population and national and local government might need support those who are retired.
-As the population ages, the dependency ratio is projected to increase.
-The dependency ratio is set to increase faster in Inner London than the rest of England - by about a third versus by about a quarter - although it is starting from a lower base in Inner London.
+The dependency ratio reflects the degree to which the working-age population and national and local government might need to support those who are retired.
+As the population ages, the dependency ratio is projected to increase quite rapidly.

 Poverty and qualifications